 the Vail Cascade Hotel and Resort in the mountains of Vail, CO, where he

-worked with such notable chefs as Jesse Llapitan, now executive chef of
+worked with such notable chefs as Jesse Llapitan, now executive chef at

-the Houstonian in Houston, TX; and Jason Rogers, currently at the
+the Palace Hotel in San Francisco, CA; and Jason Rogers, currently

-Steve Mannino ’95.
-Chef Goldman came full circle in 2000 when he
+under Executive Chef Steve Mannino ’95.
+Chef Goldman came full circle in